 (b) does not change data received from a Land Registry other than in accordance with an approval granted under Operating Requirement 19.3(b); and

 (c) where the ELN checks, collates or processes data from a Land Registry, accurately checks, collates or processes that data.

+7.4.2 In an Interoperable Electronic Workspace, information that the ELNO receives from another ELNO involved in the Interoperable Electronic Workspace, except for information it supplied, may only be disclosed, stored or used:

+(a) for the purpose of performing any function in the Interoperable Electronic Workspace; or

+(b) in accordance with these Operating Requirements; or

+(c) as required by law.

 7.5 Protection of Land Information